michaelwangcode/html-css-course/README.md

 Putting an absolute element inside a fixed element will make the dimensions relative to the fixed element.

-Use the `position: relative` property to add timestamps to video thumbnails.
+Use the `position: relative` property to add timestamps to video thumbnails and notification icons.

 The video thumbnails are `position: relative` and the timestamps are `position: absolute`.